auranbuckles/auranbuckles.github.io/_posts/2017-03-21-using_the_google_analytics_api_ruby_gem_in_rails.markdown

 end
 {% endhighlight %}

-[Signet](https://github.com/google/signet) is currently facing some compatibility issues with the newest version of the library, so you may have to downgrade the library version you are using if you encounter authentication errors, but the above code worked for me.
+[Signet](https://github.com/google/signet) handles OAuth 2.0 protocol required to make API calls, and is included with the Google API Client Library for Ruby.
+It is currently facing some compatibility issues with the newest version of the library, so you may have to downgrade the library version you are using if you encounter authentication errors, but the above code worked for me.
 Initialize a client by creating an instance of `Signet::OAuth2::Client` and supplying it with the token and credentials.
 Refer to the [previous blog post]({% post_url 2017-02-28-authenticating_google_users_with_devise_and_omniauth_in_rails %}) to implement methods that refresh the access token for Signet.
-This would fix the current incompatibility problem.
+This should fix the current incompatibility problem.

-At this point, you should be able to call the Analytics API from anywhere in the app.
+At this point, you should be able to call the Core Reporting API from anywhere in the app.
 If you look into the folders on Github, [google-api-ruby-client](https://github.com/google/google-api-ruby-client/tree/e13da8e05e2368421519e49d2c03ee7e69f3faaa) comes with ready methods you can use to access various data, such as `get_realtime_data` and `list_account_summaries`.
 These are listed under "google-api-ruby-client/generated/google/apis/analytics_v3/service.rb".

 For example, `list_account_summaries` can simply be used in the User class in this way: